top of page

 BIOGRAPHY

 Her passion for astrophysics and science communication has led her to develop several science communication projects, and has set up a non-profit organisation called SpaceTravelVR (www.spacetravelvr.com).
-She partnered with the movie production company TreeHouse Digital Ltd to develop a 360 degrees experience of a solar storm using science data and VFX, and is currently working with the French national space agency CNES to develop a project showcasing the Solar Orbiter mission in Virtual Reality.
-She is also a public speaker, as well as a keen communicator and is involved in several NPOs dedicated to engage the public in difficult situations (e.g. hospitals and prisons).
+She partnered with the movie production company TreeHouse Digital Ltd to develop a 360 degrees experience of a solar storm using science data and VFX, and has developed in partnership with the French national space agency CNES and ESA a project showcasing the Solar Orbiter mission in Virtual Reality.
+She is also a public speaker, as well as a keen communicator.

 Miho was named WIRED UK Innovation fellow in 2016 and is a TED Fellow since 2017